 The principles that must be adhered to involve segregated bike tracks where motor traffic is heaviest, and in other areas removing through-traffic and creating shared-space.

-- Make sure all planned developments on the main roads that they controls are complete to Go Dutch standards, especially junctions.
+- Make sure all planned developments on the main roads that they control are complete to Go Dutch standards, especially junctions.

 London is a city that is constantly being regenerated.
 If Dutch principles of design were made standard here, then in only a few years there would excellent progress towards making many major roads and junctions safer for cycilng and walking.